 The Freedom of Information (Scotland) Act (FOISA) introduced a general right of access to information held by the Council.
-The right of access to personal information about an individual is covered by the Data Protection Act (See para 10.2 below).
+The right of access by someone to see, or get their own personal information is covered by the Data Protection Act (See section 10.2 below).

 The Council has produced a Publication Scheme which sets out all the information it publishes, how it can be obtained and whether any charges apply.
-Guidance on handling requests for information is available on the Council's intranet along with the Publication Scheme.
+Guidance on handling requests for information is available on the Council's intranet.
+The Publication Scheme is available on the Council's website.

-Employees who might receive a request for information should familiarise themselves with the guidance notes and the categories of information that might be requested, and seek advice as appropriate from their line manager
+Employees who might receive a request for information should follow the guidance notes and the categories of information that might be requested, and seek advice as appropriate from their line manager.